opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-server-plugin/README.md

 ## Troubleshooting

-- Check that Gremlin Server is based on TinkerPop 3.3.0+
+- Make sure that Gremlin Server or the database you are using is based on TinkerPop 3.3.0 or later.